cjhing/OS-FPI/README.md

-<h1 align="center"> OS-FPI: A Coarse-to-Fine One-Stream Network for UAV Geo-Localization and Navigation </h1>
+<h1 align="center"> OS-FPI: A Coarse-to-Fine One-Stream Network for UAV Geo-Localization</h1>

 This repository contains code for the paper titled [OS-FPI: A Coarse-to-Fine One-Stream Network for UAV Geo-Localization](https://ieeexplore.ieee.org/document/10478125).